IronCoreLabs/ironoxide/tests/INTEGRATION-TESTS.md

 ### Running the Tests

 The environment you would like to test against is specified in the environment variable `IRONCORE_ENV`.
-This variable can be set to `dev`, `stage`, or `prod` - this will cause the tests to use one set of the pre-generated key and config files (i.e. iak-dev.pem and ironcore-config-dev.json).
+This variable can be set to `stage` or `prod` - this will cause the tests to use one set of the pre-generated key and config files (i.e. iak-stage.pem and ironcore-config-stage.json).
 To test against these, run one of the following:

-- Development: `IRONCORE_ENV=dev cargo t`
 - Staging: `IRONCORE_ENV=stage cargo t`
 - Production: `IRONCORE_ENV=prod cargo t`